 Wellness benefits are one of the most-requested employee benefits, but they're often overlooked.
 According to MetLife3, employee wellbeing is expected to have the biggest impact on workplaces.

 Wellness benefits aren't the same as health benefits.
 Instead of focusing on healthcare, a wellness benefit supports employees' physical and mental wellbeing, allowing them to focus more and increase productivity in the workplace.

-With a wellness stipend, you can offer all of your employees, both W-2 and 1099 contractors, a monthly allowance for their wellness expenses.
+With a wellness stipend, you can offer all of your employees, both W-2 and self-employed contractors, a monthly allowance for their wellness expenses.
 This includes reimbursement for gym memberships, meditation and sleep apps, yoga classes, and more.